-Category Question Avera I. Corporate governance concerning CSR Establishment of an internal whistle-blowing system Respect for human rights and prohibition of discrimination II.
+Category ()uestion age score ut of 5) I. Corporate governance concerning CSR Establishment of an internal whistle-blowing system 4.27 1.
+Respect for human rights and prohibition of discrimination 4.12 II.
 Human rights 2.
 Avoidance of complicity (unintentional facilitation) in human rights abuses 3.99 3.
 Respect for indigenous peoples' livelihoods and communities 3.51 1.
 Prohibition of discrimination in employment 4.40 2.
-Provision of equal opportunities to employees regarding human resources development, career advancement, etc. 4.49 3.
+Provision of equal opportunities to employees regarding human resources development, career advancement, e tc.
+4.49 3.
 Prohibition of inhumane treatment 4.56 4.
 Payment of proper wages 4.79 III.
 Labor 5.
 Fair application of working hours, leave/paid holidays, etc. 4.85 6.
 Prohibition of forced labor 4.66 7.
 Prohibition of child labor 4.64 8.
-Respect for the religious traditions and customs of the countries and regions in which business operations are conducted 9.
-Recognition and respect for freedom of association and the right to collective bargaining 10.
-Proper management of employee safety and health 4.85
+Respect for the religious traditions and customs of the countries and regions in which business operations are conduc ted 4.19 9.
+Recognition and respect for freedom of association and the right to collective bargaining 4.31 10.
+Proper management of employee safety and health 4.85 where palm oil is produced.
+The NOF Group has chain certification in 2014, and is a founding member of the Sustainable Palm Oil Network to efforts for sustainable sourcing of palm oil.